-Some 13% of the 2016 CIO 100 are currently developing or deploying artificial intelligence within their organisation.
-This interest in AI has seen CIOs and organisations investigate and implement AI to help with a variety of tasks from monitoring customers to improving the overall efficiency of the business model.
+According to the CIO 100, 38% of CIOs expect AI to have an impact on their sector, with organisations including AstraZeneca, DEFRA and Hargreaves Lansdown currently using the technology.
+This interest in AI has seen CIOs and organisations investigate and implement AI to help with a variety of tasks, from monitoring customers to improving the overall efficiency of their business model.

-CIO UK looks at how some leading CIOs are delivering AI within their organisations to increase staff productivity, reduce costs and increase customer engagement.
+CIO UK looks at how some leading CIOs are using AI within their organisations to increase staff productivity, reduce costs and increase customer engagement.